A home is bought once a decade — so your real asset isn't the next listing, it's the referral network you're letting go cold.

 Four agents, one profile — here is exactly what each does in your business.

-• CDPBuild one long-horizon profile per household — lead source and stage, showings, the closing, and post-move-in behavior — across the multi-year ownership lifecycle.
+- CDPResolve one long-horizon profile per household (One ID) — lead source and stage, showings, the closing, and post-move-in behavior — across the multi-year ownership lifecycle.

-• CDPConsolidate relationship data scattered across individual agents' phones into an institutional asset, so the client stays with the firm when an agent leaves.
+- CDPConnect CRM, sales, and property-management systems through API — Salesforce, Dynamics 365 — and consolidate relationship data from individual agents' phones into a governed semantic layer, so the client stays with the firm when an agent leaves.

-• CDPIngest neighborhood and market signals — a fresh sale on the block, a listing nearby — and attach them to the right owner's profile.
+- CDPIngest neighborhood and market signals via Zero-Copy from Snowflake or Databricks — a fresh sale on the block, a listing nearby — and attach them to the right owner's profile.

-• AI AgentsProactively detect the referral window — a move-in anniversary, a new sale on the street, a seasonal moment — the trigger a generic CRM never computes on its own.
+- AI AgentsCompute the referral window — a move-in anniversary, a new sale on the street, a seasonal moment — as next-best-action, the trigger a generic CRM never fires on its own.

-• Marketing AutomationFeed each agent a 'who to reach now and why' brief at the optimal referral moment, so 1:1 outreach scales instead of relying on memory.
+- Marketing AutomationFeed each agent a 'who to reach now and why' brief at the optimal referral moment, with AI EDM personalized notes from the brand kit and AI Creative for listing and neighborhood visuals, so 1:1 outreach scales instead of relying on memory.

-• Loyalty & CRMRun a referral program that turns satisfied past clients into an active referral source — the relationship network is the asset, not a points balance.
+- Loyalty & CRMRun a Member-get-Member referral engine with an advocacy graph that turns satisfied past clients into an active, owned referral source — the relationship network is the asset, not a points balance.

-• Loyalty & CRMOffer owner-community membership and value-added property services that deepen the post-move-in relationship over years.
+- Loyalty & CRMOffer owner-community membership and value-added property services through a Brand-Kit-themed Member Portal and an auto-updating Wallet membership card that keeps the firm present over years.

-• CDPWrite every referral and outcome back to the network, so the next prediction of who is most likely to refer keeps getting sharper.
+- CDPWrite every referral and outcome back to the profile through the semantic layer, so the next prediction of who is most likely to refer keeps getting sharper.

 The numbers behind the real estate opportunity